-There are few things in life as frustrating as losing your broadband connection, and with all of us still in lockdown that loss of connection hits harder than ever.
+There are few things in life as frustrating as losing your broadband connection, and with remote working still being popular, that loss of connection can hit hard.
 But what are your rights as a consumer if your broadband is slow or cuts out?

-At the start of April last year, Ofcom introduced its Automatic Compensation Scheme, which meant that broadband and landline customers would automatically get money back from their providers on lost services, should their circumstances meet its requirements for it.
+At the start of April 2021, Ofcom introduced its Automatic Compensation Scheme, which meant that broadband and landline customers would automatically get money back from their providers on lost services, should their circumstances meet its requirements.

 A number of major providers opted to join this scheme, showing their commitment to providing a reliable service to their customers.

 BT (joined 1 April 2019)

 NOW Broadband (joined 1 April 2019)

 TalkTalk (joined 1 April 2019) (for customers on the Openreach network only)

 Vodafone (joined 3 November 2021) (certain restrictions apply for customers on the CityFibre network)